Yashparwal1/Network-Port-Scanner/README.md

 # TCP Port Scanner

-A simple but fast TCP port scanner script written in python3.
+A simple but fast TCP port scanner and service detection script written in python3.

 ## Installation